Best phablet 2018: All the best big phones reviewed and ranked

 - The S-Pen

-The Samsung Galaxy Note 8 is the original phablet and remains the best – in our eyes anyway.
-It’s the only device of this ilk that really makes full use of that huge display, including an S-Pen with which you can jot down notes.
+The Samsung Galaxy Note 8 is the original phablet and remains the best – or at least it did until Samsung launched the Galaxy Note 9.
+Until the 9 arrives in stores, however, the Note 8 is still one of the only devices of this ilk that really makes full use of that huge display, not least because of the S-Pen with which you can jot down notes.

 That 6.3-inch screen is stunning thanks to AMOLED tech and HDR support, and it remains one of our favourite screens on any device.
 The Snapdragon 835/Exynos 8895 CPU plus 6GB of RAM also makes it snappy in use.

-The dual 12-megapixel cameras are great, the software much-improved, and Samsung’s industrial design is fantastic.
+The dual 12-megapixel cameras are great too, the software is much-improved, and Samsung’s industrial design is fantastic.

 Huawei Mate 10 Pro